What’s Happening in Sudan? Explainer on the Current Conflict and Its Effects on Humanitarian Aid to Civilians

 What Is Going on in Sudan Right Now?

 The current conflict began on April 15, 2023, when fighting erupted between two rival groups in Sudan: the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF).
-Fighting started in urban centers and has spread throughout much of Sudan, killing 13,900 people and displacing another 8.1 million people.
+Fighting started in urban centers and has spread throughout much of Sudan, killing more than 14,700 people and displacing another 8.8 million people.
 Fighting has only intensified over the past year, as multiple attempts at treaties and ceasefires have failed.
 As humanitarian organizations try to deliver aid, many have suffered damage and losses.

-Sudan has a population of 46 million people (about twice the population of New York state).
+Sudan has a population of 46 million people (about twice the population of Florida).
 It’s located in northeastern Africa and shares borders with Egypt, Libya, Chad, the Central African Republic, South Sudan, Ethiopia and Eritrea, along with a coast on the Red Sea.

 65% of Sudan’s people live in poverty.
 Before this recent conflict erupted, 15 million people (30% of the population) already faced extreme hunger.
 In recent years, the compounding impacts of the climate crisis have resulted in severe droughts and floods which have made food even harder to find or afford.